 Students may use the Student Lot B (along Franklin Street marked "RACC Parking"), Student Lot E (northwest side of campus off of Front Street), and the Front and Washington Street parking garage.

-Students requiring handicapped parking will find spaces on all lots as well as along Front Street in front of Penn Hall.
+Students requiring handicapped parking will find spaces on all lots as well as along Front Street in front of Weitz Hall.

 For those students who desire an escort to their car, please contact Safety and Security at extension 6291.